Milton Müller

-Milton Müller (born 28 May 1990 in Rosario, Santa Fe) is an Argentine soccer player.
-He is currently playing for Aldosivi.
+Milton Axel Müller (born 28 May 1990) is an Argentine former professional footballer who played as a midfielder or left-back.

-Club career
+Career

-During the 2008-2009 season, he had 21 caps and eight goals for Larissa Youth Team.
+Müller was born in Rosario, Santa Fe.
+During the 2008–09 season, he had 21 caps and eight goals for Larissa Youth Team.
 Marinos Ouzounidis was very pleased with his success and he promoted him to the first team in the middle of the season, while he was still playing games with the youth team.
 However, he had no caps with the first team during the 2008-2009 season.

+In 2013, Müller moved to Chilean club Barnechea from Central Córdoba de Rosario.

+His last clubs were Aldosivi in 2015 and Boca Unidos in 2016.

+Personal life

+Müller works as a cameraman like his father, Marcelo.

+Müller married Cecilia Oriolani, an Argentine entertainment journalist in October 2022.